-Bad for black and white printing.
-The HP DeskJet Plus 4155 prints black and white pages very slowly, and its low page yield means you have to replace the cartridge often if you print a lot of pages.
+The HP DeskJet Plus 4155 is bad for black and white printing.
+It prints black and white pages very slowly, and its low page yield means you have to replace the cartridge often if you print a lot of pages.
 It has a sheetfed scanner, which doesn't support duplex scanning.
 If you want to print double-sided pages, you have to flip each sheet of paper manually.

 The printer accepts third-party cartridges, but using them may void the warranty.

 The HP 4155 has very good scanning features, including an automatic document feeder, and unlike the HP DeskJet 3755, a flatbed scanner with a good scan resolution and color depth.
 Unfortunately, the sheetfed scanner can't duplex scan, so you'll need to flip double-sided documents manually.
 The automatic document feeder holds up to 35 pages.

 The HP DeskJet Plus 4155 all-in-one printer has a disappointing cost-per-print.
 The cartridges are cheap, but because of the printer's low page yield, you'll often need to buy new cartridges if you print regularly.
 If you sign up for HP's Instant Ink subscription, you receive new cartridges when the printer detects that you're running low on ink.
 If you're looking for a similarly priced printer with a significantly cheaper cost-per-print for photos and color documents, check out the Canon PIXMA TS3520.

 Keep in mind that even if you print only in black, most inkjet printers continue using the color cartridges for servicing tasks, so you'll likely still need to replace them eventually.